williamrijksen/com.williamrijksen.onesignal/README.md

    For the version you want use.
 1. Extract the *.aar file, and rename the `classes.jar` to `google-play-services-<part>.jar`.
 1. Update the used jars in the `lib` folder.
+1. Update the res folder with the one from the `google-play-services-basement.jar`